wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 = Works with Most Popular WordPress Plugins =
 * It should work smoothly with most popular WordPress plugins.

+= Additional Features =
+* Ability to remove the WordPress Generator Meta information from the HTML source of your site.
+* Ability to prevent people from accessing the readme.html, license.txt and wp-config-sample.php files

 = Plugin Support =
 * If you have a question or problem with the All In One Security plugin, post it on the support forum and we will help you.